egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVMware.md

 	cd ~/Computational-*
 	./VMwareSetup.bash
 	```
 1. You will be asked a number of questions.
 In all cases, just press 'Enter' and accept the default.
-After the guest tools are installed, the virtual machine will shut down and VMware Player will close.
-1. After shutdown, go into the virtual machine's 'CD/DVD' settings and disconnect the VMware Tools virtual ISO file.
 ## [Next Step: Installing the Computatational Journalism Publishers Workbench Platform](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/blob/master/InstallingThePlatform.md)